sbg/icr-workshop/README.md

 # 4. Run Maftools

 After importing [maftools](http://poisonalien.github.io/) using the instructions above, you can now select one of the input files you added to the project and run maftools.

+First, you select `Apps` from the tabs menu, then select `maftools`.
+This page presents an overview of the tools, usually contains some documentation and describes which input files and parameters are needed.
+Next, please click the green `Run` button on the top right.
+In the `Set input data` tab, please select one of the `MAF` files you added to the project.
+Now, click `Run` again and confirm your action.
+This submits the task and we now can relax, lean back and wait until our task has finished.

 This small video illustrates the process:

 ![Run maftools](img/2016-07-19-CGC-ICR-Workshop-screencast-runApp.gif)